vortex-es/vortex-es.github.io/_posts/2015-11-13-INSIGHT-in-Paris.md

 meta: INSIGHT in Paris
 excerpt: Meet us at EWEA's event and discover our new product: INSIGHT
 author: vortex
-keywords: "vortex, INSIGHT, anomaly, Paris”
+keywords: "vortex, INSIGHT, anomaly, Paris"
 published: true
 ---